nventive/FlutterApplicationTemplate/README.md

 ## Requirements

-Visual Studio 2022 with .Net 7 are required.
+Visual Studio Code with Flutter are required.

-This template largely relies on Uno Platform, if you want to make sure you got everything installed correctly on your machine, we encourage you to use `uno-check`, the documentation is available [here](https://platform.uno/docs/articles/uno-check.html)
+This template largely relies on Flutter, if you want to make sure you got everything installed correctly on your machine, we encourage you to use `flutter doctor -v`, the documentation is available [here](https://docs.flutter.dev/)

-> 💡 It's also possible to use this template for a pure WinUI application, without any mobile aspect.
-> All you would have to do is remove the `.Mobile` csproj from the generated solution.

 ## Getting Started